shahroozj/reactSample/README.md

-# Blank Project
+# reactSample
-This is a blank react project to create react project from skrach
+This is a sample project to learn react

+I am trying to learn react, So I have created this project.